manus-aiattack/aiprojectattack/README.md

 ## ⚠️ Legal Disclaimer

-**THIS TOOL IS FOR AUTHORIZED SECURITY TESTING ONLY**
+**THIS IS AN OFFENSIVE SECURITY ATTACK PLATFORM**

-- ✅ **Authorized Use:** Bug bounty programs, penetration testing with written permission, your own systems
+- ✅ **Authorized Use:** Bug bounty programs, authorized security assessments with written permission, your own systems and networks
-- ❌ **Unauthorized Use:** Attacking systems without permission is **ILLEGAL**
+- ❌ **Unauthorized Use:** Attacking systems without explicit authorization is **ILLEGAL** and punishable by law

 **You are responsible for:**
-- Obtaining proper authorization before testing
+- Obtaining explicit written authorization before any attack operations
-- Complying with all applicable laws
+- Complying with all applicable laws and regulations
-- Any damage caused by misuse of this tool
+- Any damage, legal consequences, or liabilities caused by use or misuse of this platform

 **The developers assume NO LIABILITY for misuse of this software.**